 If you are a US citizen, your home country is the US.
 If you are a Mexican citizen, your home country is Mexico, etc.

 8. Are there age limits on international policies?

 Travel Medical, Emergency Evacuation and Vacation travel policies have no age limit.
 Permanent Major Medical policies term at age 75 unless applicants have applied before the age of 65.
-If an applicant applies before the age of 65 and maintains continuous coverage, they qualify for the Global Senior plan and coverage continues throughout life.
+If an applicant applies before the age of 65 and maintains continuous coverage, they automatically qualify for the Global Senior plan and coverage continues throughout life.